mitojs/wx-mini-sdk-demo/README.md

 # overview
-use @mitojs/wx-mini demo with remax and uni-app
+use @mitojs/wx-mini in weixin miniprogram with remax and uni-app